 Bristol City Council will be taking photos of all new tenants when signing for a property.

-Bristol City Council are working towards introducing the use of flexible tenancies for future new tenants in late 2013 - 14
+Bristol City Council are working towards introducing the use of flexible tenancies for future new tenants, though at this time there is no date proposed for this change.

 Pennywise, a new lottery funded project providing help and advice for social housing tenants in Bristol, is now available to help those eligible make their money work better for them when setting up home, managing the household budget and bills, or facing new challenges while moving into or out of work.
 Click here for more details on how to apply.